How Airbnb used its website to succeed, but what does the future hold?

-Yes, there are signs of positivity, and yes there will be creative workarounds in restarting the economy.
+Yes, there are signs of positivity, and yes, there will be creative workarounds in restarting the economy.
 But, this will not happen overnight.

-Airbnb started off when two guys Brian Chesky and Joe Gebbia Living in San Francisco needed some extra income to support their rent payments.
-This was the initial motivation that allowed them to put an air bed in their living room and turn their apartment into a bed and breakfast.
+Airbnb started when two guys Brian Chesky and Joe Gebbia, Living in San Francisco, needed extra income to support their rent payments.
+This was the initial motivation that allowed them to put an air bed in their living room and turn their apartment into bed and breakfast.
 With that said, they saw this as being a potential opportunity and got together with an old roommate who happened to be a web developer.
 Subsequently, they were able to launch a website AirBedandBreakfast.com now known as Airbnb.com.
 It took them a while to attract website traffic and customers.
 In fact, the idea did not take off until two years later.
 In 2009, the website and its services became well known in the online marketplace.

 No Real Estate

 Airbnb plays a role as a platform for homeowners to rent out their property.
 As a result, Airbnb receives a commission for each booking.
 The success of Airbnb using the website has led the platform to expand by partnering with car rental services, restaurants, entertainment, and tour sites.
-Airbnb is now pushing to become an all-in-one travel site by branding itself as an ‘online travel community’, allowing users to use Airbnb to experience local exotic locations.
+Airbnb is now pushing to become an all-in-one travel site by branding itself as an ‘online travel community, allowing users to use Airbnb to experience local exotic locations.

 In addition to their success via the Airbnb website, Airbnb uses data science to better understanding the market and its customers.
 After all, this has allowed the company to offer new services and tweak many issues with current systems in place.

 Airbnb has invested a great deal of time and money into building and “perfecting” the website.
 Tools like map and language translation have created a more seamless and intuitive user experience.
 WIth the COVID-19 expected to be around for a while, and the possibility of other pandemics cannot be ruled out.
-The big question is what new features will be included on its existing platform?
-Will, there be an integration of reported COVID-19 cases around vacant properties?
-Will, there be more information available for visitors to explore whether they should book or not, rather than checking other third party websites before making that choice?
+The big question is, what new features will be included on its existing platform?
+Will there be an integration of reported COVID-19 cases around vacant properties?
+Will there be more information available for visitors to explore whether they should book or not, rather than checking other third-party websites before making that choice?

 Cleanliness & Privacy

 Arguably, hotels may have the edge over Airbnb, especially when it comes to hygiene and refunds.
 For example, cleanliness ratings may be the next rating you’d expect on websites.
-From car rentals, all the way to hotel rooms!
+From car rentals all the way to hotel rooms!
 Property owners that let out their properties and rooms are already experiencing the pinch in revenues.
 But, imagine if they have to clean their rentals like hospitals!
 The cost will bite away from their profits.

-Then comes the promise of privacy, how will that be tackled?
+Then comes the promise of privacy.
+How will that be tackled?